 The world is a two dimensional torus discretized into a 30x30 grid.
-Since the world is toroidal, if an agent runs off the left edge of the grid it would reappear on the right edge of the grid, and a similar behavior would be observed vertically.
-No two agents are allowed to occupy the same cell at the same time.
-Agents cannot move through each other.
-If two or more agents try to move to the same square they are all blocked and remain in their current positions.
-At the beginning of each scenario the predators and prey are randomly placed on different squares.
+If an agent runs off the left edge of the grid it would reappear on the right edge of the grid, and a similar behavior would be observed vertically.
+No two agents are allowed to occupy the same cell at the same time, and agents cannot move through each other.
+If two or more agents try to move to the same square they are blocked and remain in their current positions.
+At the beginning of each scenario the agents are randomly placed on different squares.
 Each scenario continues until either the prey is captured, or until 5000 time steps have occurred without a capture.

 Two prey strategies are used in the simulations.
 The Random Prey chooses it's next action at each time step from the set N, S, E, W using a uniform random distribution.
 The Linear Prey picks a random direction at the beginning of a trial and continues in that direction for the duration of the scenario.
-It has been shown that the Linear Prey can be a difficult prey to capture [20], [10] because it does not stay localized in an area.
+It has been shown that the Linear Prey can be a difficult prey to capture [13], [7] because it does not stay localized in an area.
 In our simulations this is an even more difficult prey to capture because the prey and predators move at the same speed.